Bogota Nightlife - 20 Best Bars and Nightclubs

 Wednesday and Friday are the biggest nights out.
 Surprisingly, Saturdays can be quiet as many Colombians will stay with their families on Sunday.
 Some clubs are open until 5AM, but generally, the peak clubbing time is 2AM.

-The DJs of most nightclubs will play a mix of popular Latin and EDM tracks that can include reggaeton, pop, salsa, merengue, champeta, bachata, etc. It's always music that makes people want to dance.
-Your nightlife experience will be greatly improved if you know how to move at least a little bit.
-It's also the best way for you to approach girls.
+The DJs of most nightclubs will play "crossover", a mix of popular Latin and EDM tracks that can include reggaeton, pop, salsa, merengue, champeta, bachata, etc. It's always music that makes people want to dance.

 In Zona T, avoid wearing sandals and jeans.
 They are rarely accepted.
 Plus they make you look like a tourist.
 Remember that the weather is cold at night so it's weird not to be wearing pants.